 Arkansas Medical Marijuana Expirations Suspended Due to COVID-19

-In light of the ongoing COVID-19 emergency, the Arkansas Department of Health has announced that it will be suspending medical marijuana expirations until further notice.
+In light of the ongoing COVID-19 emergency, the Arkansas Department of Health has announced that it will be suspending the expiration of your Arkansas medical marijuana card until further notice.
 This applies to both patient and caregiver medical marijuana cards.

 Under Arkansas law, a patient’s registry identification card is valid for one year, after which time it must be renewed.
 While the Department of Health is still processing renewal applications, it is not imposing penalties or restricting access for patients who use their card past its expiration date.

 This means that you can still use your expired card to enter dispensaries and purchase medicine.
 However, this only applies if your card expires during the pandemic.
 If it expired back in November and you never got around to renewing it, it’s still not valid.

 Should You Renew Your Arkansas Medical Marijuana Card?